CHANDRASEKAR98/spring-boot-faq-interview-questions/README.md

 ### Q3: Is @Bean annotation used at class level ?
 If not, in which level it is used ?
 **@Bean** annotation is not used at class level.
 It is actually used in method level.

-### Q4: How many annotations are reuired to start a simple Spring Boot application ?
+### Q4: How many annotations are required to start a simple Spring Boot application ?
 Only one annotation is needed.
 It is **@SpringBootApplication**.
 This annotation contains the features of three other annotations such as @Configuration, @EnableAutoConfiguration, @ComponentScan.

 ### Q5: You want to add **"Spring Security"** dependency to your application.
 Where do you add it ?